SuperOfficeDocs/superoffice-docs/docs/documents/office-365-document-integration/set-up.md

 ![x][img12]

-1. Open Microsoft 365, and log in as an admin user, go to "Microsoft 365 admin center”
+1. Open Microsoft 365, and log in as an admin user, go to "Microsoft 365 admin center"
-2. Go to Sharepoint under “Admin centers”
+2. Go to Sharepoint under "Admin centers"
 3. Open "Active sites", and open the root area – by clicking the link `https://[your_domain_name].sharepoint.com` from the list
 4. Click the settings wheel-> Site Settings -> Site Content Types.